Justin Holmberg

 STYLE GUIDE

-the name FABRIC refers to both a material of woven fibers —each artwork intertwined on one central platform— and to the fabric of time, reflecting how artwork is timeless, living, and always influential.
+A soft lavender with a light yellow conveys creativity and warmth.
+Paired with cartoony icons and bubbly fonts, I hope to support an artsy, inclusive, and gentle aesthetic.
+The name FABRIC refers to both a material of woven fibers —each artwork intertwined on one central platform— and to the fabric of time, reflecting how artwork is timeless, living, and always influential.

 x